 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Use an oral and written argument supported by evidence to support or refute an explanation or a model for a phenomenon. • In multicellular organisms, the body is a system of multiple interacting subsystems.
 These subsystems are groups of cells that work together to form tissues and organs that are specialized for particular body functions.
-Systems and System Models Systems may interact with other systems; they may have sub-systems and be part of larger complex systems.
-6.LS1.8 Gather and synthesize info behavior or storage as memories. ormation that sensory receptors respond to stimuli by sending message es to the brain for immediate saltiness, and umami (savory taste); a n the eardrum; taste buds that detect chemical qualities of foods including and receptors in the skin that respond to variations in pressure.
-Assessmen ' abilities to provide a basic and conceptual explanation of the process.
-Ass his information. t Boundary: The assessment Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: • Read and comprehend grade • Each sense receptor responds to different inputs (electromagnetic, mechanical, chemical), transmitting them as signals that travel along nerve cells to the brain.
-The signals are then processed in the brain, Cause and Effect: Cause and effect relationships may be used
+Systems and System Models: Systems may interact with other systems; they may have sub-systems and be a part of larger complex systems.
+6.LS1.8 Gather and synthesize info behavior or storage as memories. ormation that sensory receptors respond to stimuli by sending message es to the brain for immediate elampics include: receptors in the eye that respond to light intensity and color; receptors saltiness, and umami (savory taste); a m the eardrum; taste buds that detect chemical qualities of foods including and receptors in the skin that respond to variations in pressure.
+Assessmen d'abilities to provide a basic and conceptual explanation of the process.
+Ass sweetness, bitterness, sourness, it Boundary: The assessment saltiness, and umami (savory taste); a should provide evidence of students m the eardrum; taste buds that detect chemical qualities of foods including and receptors in the skin that respond to variations in pressure.
+Assessmen d'abilities to provide a basic and conceptual explanation of the process.
+Ass sweetness, bitterness, sourness, it Boundary: The assessment